Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 The Record of Decision (ROD) for the final remedy at the PGA site was signed by the EPA Regional Administrator on September 26, 1989.
 To date, five 'Explanation of Significant Differences' (ESDs) have been executed to modify or clarify the final remedy.
 Two Consent Decrees prescribing tasks to complete the remedy at the southern portion of the Site were signed by EPA and the Goodyear Tire & Rubber Co. in May 1988 and May 1991.
 A Consent Decree for 15 tasks designed to complete the remedy at the northern portion of the Site was signed by EPA and Crane Co. in June of 2006.
-EPA is proposing an improvement to the remedy for the northern portion of the site in February 2014.
+EPA proposed an improvement to the remedy for the northern portion of the site in February 2014.
+Work on the Main Dry Wells Source Area began in 2015 and is ongoing.

 Initial Actions: In the southern portion of the site, the former chromium sludge drying bed has been cleaned up by using on-site solidification technology.
 Construction of the remedy was completed in early 1993.
 Solidifying the sludge bed has prevented migration of chromium into the groundwater and chromium dust particles into the air.